Here’s what the past several years have taught me: you cannot cure retroactive jealousy through thought alone.

 Recognize that you cannot think your way out of every problem you have.
 Recognize that not every problem has a solution that can be described in words.

-Recognize that there are solutions to our problems beyond our intellectual understanding altogether.
+There are solutions to our problems beyond our intellectual understanding altogether.
 Recognize that our “problems” are rarely such — most of our so-called “problems” are simply products of our overstressed, exhausted, and worried mind spinning out of control like a spoiled child; invented by our perpetually insecure ego in order to satiate itself, and prolong its meager existence.

 Step fully into your body, and out of your brain, more often.